Roman roads: Engineering works

-Bridges and causeways

-Roman bridges, built by ancient Romans, were some of the first large and lasting bridges created.
+Roman bridges were some of the first large and lasting bridges created.
 River crossings were achieved by bridges, or pontes.
 Single slabs went over rills.
 A bridge could be of wood, stone, or both.
 Wooden bridges were constructed on pilings sunk into the river, or on stone piers.
-Larger or more permanent bridges required arches.
-These larger bridges were built with stone and had the arch as its basic structure (see arch bridge).
-Most also used concrete, which the Romans were the first to use for bridges.
-Roman bridges were so well constructed that a number remain in use today.
+Stone arch bridges were used on larger or more permanent crossings.
+Most bridges also used concrete, which the Romans were the first to use for bridges.
+Roman bridges were so well constructed that many remain in use today.

 Causeways were built over marshy ground.
 The road was first marked out with pilings.
 Between them were sunk large quantities of stone so as to raise the causeway to more than 5 ft above the marsh.
-In the provinces, the Romans often did not bother with a stone causeway, but used log roads (pontes longi).
+In the provinces, the Romans often did not bother with a stone causeway but used log roads (pontes longi).

 Military and citizen utilization

 The public road system of the Romans was thoroughly military in its aims and spirit.
 It was designed to unite and consolidate the conquests of the Roman people, whether within or without the limits of Italy proper.
 A legion on the march brought its own baggage train (impedimenta) and constructed its own camp (castra) every evening at the side of the road.